mihirrao-10/BibleDatasetForKaggle/README.md

 ## Introduction

-This data (and supporting code) was developed in an effort to make the process of using the *King James Version (KJB) Bible* for any kind of computational research easier.
+This dataset API was developed to make using the *King James Version (KJB) Bible* for any computational research easier.

 ## API